 Personal website

-Born a photographer, Abbas was an Iranian transplanted to Paris.
-He dedicated himself to documenting the political and social life of societies in conflict.
-In a career that spanned six decades, he covered wars and revolutions in Biafra, Bangladesh, Northern Ireland, Vietnam, the Middle East, Chile, Cuba, and South Africa during apartheid.
-He also documented life in Mexico over several years, and pursued a lifelong interest in religion and its intersection with society.
+An Iranian born in 1944 and transplanted to Paris, Abbas dedicated himself to documenting the political and social life of societies in conflict.
+In his major work from 1970 onward, he covered wars and revolutions in Biafra, Bangladesh, Northern Ireland, Vietnam, the Middle East, Chile, Cuba, and South Africa during apartheid.

-From 1987 to 1994, he focused on the growth of Islamism throughout the world.
-Allah O Akbar: A Journey Through Militant Islam, the subsequent book and exhibition, spanning twenty-nine countries and four continents, attracted special attention after the 9/11 attacks by Islamic jihadists.
+From 1987 to 1994, he focused on the resurgence of Islam throughout the world.
+Allah O Akbar: A Journey Through Militant Islam (1994), the subsequent book and exhibition spanning 29 countries and 4 continents, attracted special attention after the 9/11 attacks by Islamic jihadists.
 A later book, Faces of Christianity: A Photographic Journey (2000), and touring show, explored Christianity as a political, ritual and spiritual phenomenon.

 Selected works